Polyarteritis nodosa is a form of vasculitis involving inflammation of medium-sized arteries.

 Polyarteritis nodosa most often develops during middle age, usually when people are in their 50s, but it can occur at any age.
 It is rare.

-The cause of polyarteritis nodosa is unknown, but it sometimes appears to be triggered by certain viral infections (such as hepatitis B or in rare cases hepatitis C) or drugs.
-About 20% of people with polyarteritis nodosa have hepatitis B or C. Drugs may cause the disorder, but most often no trigger can be identified.
+The cause of polyarteritis nodosa is unknown, but it sometimes appears to be triggered by certain viral infections (such as hepatitis B or in rare cases hepatitis C) or medications.
+About 20% of people with polyarteritis nodosa have hepatitis B or C. Some cases of polyarteritis nodosa has also been linked to a mutation in the adenosine deaminase 2 (ADA2) gene.
+Also, some people with a rare inflammatory condition called VEXAS (vacuoles, E1 enzyme, X-linked, autoinflammatory, somatic) syndrome caused by a mutation in the ubiquitin-like modifier-activating enzyme 1 (UBA1) gene have presented with polyarteritis nodosa.
+Medications may also cause the disorder, but most often no trigger can be identified.

 The kidneys, skin, nerves, joints, muscles, and digestive tract are most commonly affected.
 The liver and heart are less often affected.